Anti-Lebanon mountains: Geography

 To the north, they extend to almost the latitude of the Syrian city of Homs.
-The mountains end in the south with Mount Hermon, which borders on the Golan Heights; the Golan Heights are a different geological and geomorphological entity, but geopolitically they are often regarded together with the southern slopes of Mount Hermon, both being part of the Israeli-occupied Golan region.
+The mountains end in the south with Mount Hermon, which borders on the Golan Heights; the Golan Heights are a different geological and geomorphological entity, but geopolitically they are often regarded together with the southern slopes of Mount Hermon, both being Syrian territory occupied by Israel.
 To the west of the Anti-Lebanon lie valleys that separate it from Mount Lebanon in central Lebanon: Beqaa Valley in the north and the Hasbani River valley in the south.
 To the east, in Syria, lies the Eastern Plateau, location of the city of Damascus.

-The mountains provide a rain shadow to the region on their east, such as Beqaa Valley and even the Syrian Desert, which fall on the leeward side of the mountains.
+The mountains provide a rain shadow to the region on their east on their leeward side, such as the Syrian Desert.

-An important smuggling route between Lebanon and Syria passes through the Anti-Lebanon Mountains.
+An important smuggling route between Lebanon and Syria passes through the Anti-Lebanon mountains.

 Ecology

 The area is known for its apricot and cherry trees as well as its stone quarries.
 In the mountains, amygdalus and pistachio bushes thrive.
-On the west side small-scale deciduous forests and isolated dry coniferous forests with Cilician firs (Abies cilicica), Lebanon cedars (Cedrus libani) and Greek juniper (Juniperus excelsa).
-Subalpine and alpine plant communities occur over 2500 metres.
-The grazing by sheep and goats, has led to an increased erosion of the remaining forests and to a substantial deterioration of soil and vegetation.
+On the west side are small-scale deciduous forests and isolated dry coniferous forests with Cilician firs (Abies cilicica), Lebanon cedars (Cedrus libani) and Greek juniper (Juniperus excelsa).
+Subalpine and alpine plant communities occur over 2,500 metres.
+The grazing by sheep and goats has led to increased erosion of the remaining forests and substantial deterioration of soil and vegetation.
 The predominant form of economy is extensive nomadic grazing.

 There are various endemic flora found and named after the region (having a specific epithet that means "of the Anti-Lebanon").
 These include Euphorbia antilibanotica, Teucrium antilibanoticum, Valerianella antilibanotica, and Iris antilibanotica.